Audio Playback

 audioPlayer.pause()

-Pauses the audio, keeps the current playback progress.
+Pauses playback and keeps the current progress.

 Signature